Freaky-coder05/animepahe-cli/README.md

 ## 🐛 Known Issues

-- Resolution cannot be selected. max resolution by default.
 - Network timeouts may occur with slow connections
 - Large batch downloads may consume significant system resources